Heather Knight ruled out of Commonwealth Games 2022, to miss The Hundred as well

 The England women’s team has suffered a major blow as their full-time skipper Heather Knight has been ruled out of the remainder of the Commonwealth Games (CWG) 2022.
-She had sustained a hip injury which kept her out of the first two group-stage games against Sri Lanka and South Africa respectively.
-As a result, she will also be missing out on the second season of The Hundred, England’s unique franchise-based cricket tournament.
+She had sustained a hip injury which kept her out of the first two group games against Sri Lanka and South Africa respectively.
+As a result, she will also be missing out on the second season of The Hundred, England’s franchise-based cricket tournament.

 Knight sustained the injury during a game against South Africa when the Proteas Women toured England for a one-off Test, three ODIs and as many T20Is.
 She suffered the blow in the first T20I and was ruled out of the remainder of the series.
 Failing to recover, she had to sit out of the Commonwealth Games matches as well.

 Nat Sciver, who was named as the stand-in skipper, will continue to lead the team in the remaining games at the CWG 2022.
 Knight had been slated to take the helm of London Spirit once more in the second iteration of The Hundred, with the women’s competition scheduled to begin on Thursday, August 11.
-However, Knight will no longer take part in the competition.
+However, Knight will no longer take part in the 100-ball competition.